bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Example 3 - HTML"
   alt="Example, Example 3 - HTML." />

-It&apos;s got four buttons and we can use some built-in functions in
+<p>It&apos;s got four buttons and we can use some built-in functions in
 <b>jQuery</b> to <b>fade</b> objects in and out, or to <b>fade</b> them to a
-particular percentage of opacity.
+particular percentage of opacity.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 175. sample screen, fade out (104) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">